pop-os/cosmic-text/README.md

 ends up being 8 megabytes!), then via the `editor-test` example, automatically simulating the entry of that file into cosmic-text per-character, with the use of backspace and delete tested per character and per line.
 Then, the final contents of the buffer is compared to the original file.
-So far, 56 lines out of 106746 are not correct, due to filtering out of some control characters.
-This means about 99.95% of the lines are currently correct.
+All of the 106746 lines are correct.